LokeshNagireddy/git_practice/Git_Commands.md

 *The squash along with git merge produces the working tree.
 It indexes in the same way as that of the real merge but discards the merge history.*

 `git merge --squash origin/main`

+Use this in below situations.
+>1.
+When you have merged main into your branch and resolved conflicts.
+>2.
+When you need to overwrite the original commits.

+**git reflog**
+*The reflog records every change that is made in the repository.
+Apart from this, if some branch is lost from the repo, the recovery can be done using this command.*

+Syntax: `git reflog`

+**git revert**
+*Revert simply means to undo the changes.
+Therefore, it is an undo command in Git.
+Unlike traditional undo operation, the revert command does not delete any data. git revert is a commit operation, as it undo the specified commit.*

+Syntax: `git revert`